Infiziert90/Tsuzuru-Bot/README.md

 # Tsuzuru-Bot
-Discord-Bot with spoiler function and other stuff.
+Discord-Bot for the "Weeb Autism" server.

 # Work in Progress